Bones for Life FAQ

 Movement Intelligence (MI) is the umbrella name for the 5 programmes created by Ruthy Alon, of which BfL was the first.
 In this context, the concept of movement intelligence “recognises the ability of the human body to organise itself ‘organically’ – elegantly and in its entirety, with spontaneously co-ordinated harmony – for optimal efficiency, and pleasurable, sustainable living.
 Intrinsic to MI is the sense of effortlessness that stems from having and heeding well-calibrated sensory-motor feedback.”
 (Source: https://movementintelligence.co.uk/)

-FAQ about this course
+FAQ about the Introduction course

 Does the online course cover the entire Bones for Life programme?